Compliance

 The Impact of Technology on Auditing in the Future: Data-Centric Compliance Automation

-To unlock the power of technology in audits while substantially reducing Compliance costs, the leading Compliance service provider Coalfire has partnered with anecdotes, one of the world's leading security technology engineering firms, to incorporate advanced automation capabilities in its Compliance Essentials platform, enabling faster time to Compliance and greater visibility for clients.
+To unlock the power of technology in audits while substantially reducing Compliance costs, the leading Compliance service provider Coalfire has partnered with Anecdotes, one of the world's leading security technology engineering firms, to incorporate advanced automation capabilities in its Compliance Essentials platform, enabling faster time to Compliance and greater visibility for clients.
 Customers can manage Compliance workflows and risks, automatically collect evidence and execute audits within the platform – making it one of the market's most comprehensive Compliance and risk management automation solutions.
 The partnership delivers a powerful combination of state-of-the-art technology and professional services to help Compliance teams and auditors maximize the impact of technology on auditing, stay ahead of the curve and achieve Compliance faster.
 Reach out to discover how technology used in auditing can enable your organization to manage Compliance risks quicker and easier.

 Kerwyn Velasco

 Security and Compliance Nerd with 10 years GRC experience wearing all kinds of hats.
-He currently does marketing at anecdotes.
+He currently does marketing at Anecdotes.